Mrsupertag/adaupdatemanager/README.md

-# robertosupdatemanager
-RobertOS Update Manager
+# Update Manager for AdaOS

-*NOTICE: REPOSITORY IS ARCHIVED BECAUSE ROBERTOS/ASTRAOS HAS BEEN ABANDONED, PLEASE LOOK AT ADAOS IF YOU ARE INTERESTED.*
+*NOTICE: UI is undeveloped.*